SCW-Aberystwyth/Introduction-to-HPC-with-RaspberryPi/_episodes/02-logging-in.md

 date: "December 2017"
 teaching: 20
 exercises: 15
+questions:
+ - "How can do I login to SCW?"
 objectives:
  - "Understand how to login to SCW"
  - "Understand the difference between the login node and each cluster's head node."